 Consumption Drivers: What do consumers expect from brands and retailers?

-By sifting through the consumption of 14,000 individuals interviewed in Belgium, Spain, France and Portugal through its statistical model, Echangeur has identified 10 strategic personas or targets that make and will make the future of trade.
+By sifting the consumption of 14,000 individuals interviewed in Belgium, Spain, France and Portugal through its statistical model, the Echangeur has identified 10 STRATEGIC TARGETS that make and will make the future of trade.

 But what are their needs, expectations?
 How can consumers buy?
 Loyalty?
 To answer these questions, the Echangeur proposes its analysis grid based on a statistical analysis model: the CONSUMPTION DRIVERS.
-Commitment, Experience, Facilitation, Provident, Realization, Socialization and Valorization; seven of them explain our choices and trade-offs of people in terms of consumption.
+Commitment, Experience, Facilitation, Provident, Realization, Socialization and Valorization; seven of them explain our choices and trade-offs in terms of consumption.

-At the heart of the Innovate Service Centric approach, consumer drivers are keys to fuel your thinking, identifying areas of innovation in order to offer consumers innovative services, whether they are low or high tech, all with a common goal: increase your turnover in the short and medium term!
+At the heart of the Innovate Service Centric, consumption drivers are key to nurish your thoughts, identifying areas of innovation in order to offer consumers innovative services, whether low or high tech, all with a common goal: increase your turnover in the short and medium term!

 Echangeur identifies for you 7 Consumption Drivers: